Turkish economic crisis (2018–current): Presidential interference with the central bank

 The Financial Times quoted leading emerging markets financial analyst Timothy Ash analyzing that "Turkey has strong banks, healthy public finances, good demographics, pro-business culture but [has been] spoiled over past four to five years by unorthodox and loose macroeconomic management."
 By mid-June, analysts in London suggested that with its current government, Turkey would be well advised to seek an International Monetary Fund loan even before the dwindling central bank foreign exchange reserves run out, because it would strengthen the central bank's hand against Erdoğan and help gain back investor confidence in the soundness of Turkey's economic policies.

-Economist Paul Krugman described the unfolding crisis as "a classic currency-and-debt crisis, of a kind we’ve seen many times", adding: "At such a time, the quality of leadership suddenly matters a great deal.
+Economist Paul Krugman described the unfolding crisis as "a classic currency-and-debt crisis, of a kind we've seen many times", adding: "At such a time, the quality of leadership suddenly matters a great deal.
 You need officials who understand what's happening, can devise a response and have enough credibility that markets give them the benefit of the doubt.
 Some emerging markets have those things, and they are riding out the turmoil fairly well.
 The Erdoğan regime has none of that."

+In March 2021, Erdoğan fired Naci Ağbal, the governeor of the central bank.
+This led to shock in financial markets according to the Christian Science Monitor.
+In his stead, Erdoğan appointed a newspaper columnist who according to the Monitor agrees with Erdoğan's economic views.

+In August 2023, Turkey's central bank raised interest rates by 7.5 points to 25% to tackle inflation, signaling a shift from previous policies.
+President Erdoğan's new economics team aims to restore policy orthodoxy and stabilize the economy.
+Despite the positive currency response, the lira remains near historic lows.